|Authorization Code:||SAI/ QMS/QM/001|

-SAI advances excellence in collegiate management education through world class accreditation and quality assurance services.
+SAI advances excellence in collegiate management education through world-class accreditation and quality assurance services.

-SAI informs and influences management education stakeholders through research, communication and outreach.
+SAI informs and influences management education stakeholders through research, communication, and outreach.

-SAI assists the world by addressing sustainability in management of education challenges and improving the quality of sustainable education through an array of comprehensive value-added services.
+SAI assists the world by addressing sustainability in the management of education challenges and improving the quality of sustainable education through an array of comprehensive value-added services.